 Miriam Hyman Remembered

-Miriam Hyman was an individual with a rich personal, social and professional life.
+Miriam was an individual with a rich personal, social and professional life.

 Miriam's own values are reflected in the work done in her memory.

 Many students want to know more about Miriam as a person.
 This is an abridged version of a blog that was posted online after the bombings.
 The full blog is at miriamhyman.blogspot.co.uk.
 The final paragraphs are an excerpt from a letter that Miriam wrote around 1993.
-More about Miriam can be found on the Miriam Hyman Memorial Trust website.
+More about Miriam can be found in the Miriam Hyman Memorial Trust section of this website.

-To get to know Miriam Hyman as a person
+An introduction to Miriam Hyman as a person

-This Add-on is intended to give students a fuller picture of what Miriam Hyman was like as a person, and to show that her own values are reflected in the work done at the Miriam Hyman Children's Eye Care Centre and through Miriam's Vision.
+This thematic session is intended to give students a fuller picture of what Miriam Hyman was like as a person, and to show that her own values are reflected in the work done at the Miriam Hyman Children's Eye Care Centre and through Miriam's Vision.

-These materials can be used in conjunction with any of the Miriam's Vision modules and complement the four-part Miriam's Story video.
+These materials can be used in conjunction with any of the Miriam's Vision modules and complement the four-part Miriam's Story video (total 8 minutes).

 You can use the blog excerpts in any ways you choose.